Extended c-differential distinguishers of full 9 and reduced-round Kuznyechik cipher: Truncated -differential distinguisher methodology

-Our methodology is motivated by two key observations: \begin{itemize} \item The inner $c$-differential uniformity $\nabla_{c, F}(a,b)$ may exhibit higher entries for specific pairs $(a,b)$ compared to standard differential uniformity, particularly for certain S-boxes and specific values of $c \in \mathbb{F}_{2^n} \setminus \{0,1\}$. \item By modeling cipher behavior through $c$-differential distributions using $\nabla_{c, F}(a,b)$, we can identify distinguishers with enhanced success probabilities compared to classical differential analysis. \end{itemize}
+Building on the theoretical foundation of Section~\ref{sec-ccd}, we develop a practical distinguisher targeting differential equations of the form $E_K(x) \oplus E_K(c \cdot x \oplus a) = b$, where $E_K$ denotes the block cipher encryption function under key $K$.
+Our approach restricts inner $c$-differentials to the first round, with subsequent rounds following classical differential propagation.

-\subsection{Truncated Model for Practical Analysis}
+\subsection{Truncated model for practical analysis}

-We now describe our model for an inner $c$-differential distinguisher, building upon the theoretical framework developed in Section~\ref{sec-ccd}.
-Our aim is to construct a distinguisher with a higher differential probability than a usual differential distinguisher.
-Two primary motivations underlie this direction: \begin{itemize} \item[--] Firstly, $\nabla_{c, F}(a,b)$ has perhaps higher entries (in one or more pairs $(a,b)$) than $\#\{x\in\mathbb F_{2^n}: F(x\oplus a)\oplus F(x)=b\}$ for some cipher's $S$-boxes $F$ and some particular $c\in\mathbb{F}_{2^n}\setminus\{0,1\}$ values. \item[--] If we model the cipher’s behavior based on the $c$-differential distribution with the help of $\nabla_{c, F}(a,b)$, we can potentially identify distinguishers with enhanced success probabilities. \end{itemize}
+We now describe our model for an inner $c$-differential distinguisher, building upon the theoretical considerations of Section~\ref{sec-ccd}.
+Our aim is to investigate whether certain $c$ values yield distinguishers with higher differential probability than classical differential distinguishers.
+Two motivations underlie this direction: \begin{itemize} \item[--] Firstly, $\nabla_{c, F}(a,b)$ may have higher entries (in one or more pairs $(a,b)$) than $\#\{x\in\mathbb F_{2^n}: F(x\oplus a)\oplus F(x)=b\}$ for some cipher's S-boxes $F$ and some $c\in\mathbb{F}_{2^n}\setminus\{0,1\}$ values. \item[--] If we model the cipher's behavior based on the $c$-differential distribution, we may identify distinguishers with higher success probabilities than classical differentials. \end{itemize}

 To move from vector space representations to finite field arithmetic, we adopt a standard basis transformation via a fixed irreducible (or primitive) polynomial.
-In classical differential attacks, a plaintext difference $\Delta I$ is selected such that the resulting ciphertext difference $\Delta C$ propagates through the cipher with probability $2^{-p}$.
+In classical differential attacks (illustrated in Figure~\ref{fig:classical-diff}), a plaintext difference is selected such that the resulting ciphertext difference propagates through the cipher with probability $2^{-p}$.
 The attacker then uses this structure to distinguish the cipher from a random permutation.

 In our model, we introduce a modified distinguisher with a potentially higher probability of success.
 Assume the block cipher consists of multiple rounds, each comprising key addition, an S-box layer, and a linear diffusion (permutation) layer.
-Let the cipher state be of size $l$, structured into $s$ S-boxes of size $n$ each (i.e., $l = n \times s$).
+Let the cipher state be of size $\ell$, structured into $s$ S-boxes of size $n$ each (i.e., $\ell = n \times s$).
 Let the S-box function be denoted by $ F: \mathbb{F}_{2}^n \to \mathbb{F}_{2}^n. $